Smooth muscle: Learn how your gut contracts!

 At the end of this simulation, you will be able to…

-- Understand the autonomous nervous system (sympathetic and parasympathetic) control of smooth muscle
+- Explain the autonomous nervous system (sympathetic and parasympathetic) control of smooth muscle

-- Understand which neurotransmitters and receptors are involved in smooth muscle contraction
+- Identify which neurotransmitters and receptors are involved in smooth muscle contraction

-- Use the equipment and to interpret the results from the performed experiments
+- Use the equipment and interpret the results from the performed experiments

 How it works

 Perform experiments in virtual lab simulations to achieve core science learning outcomes.